jkk/shinkgs/README.md

 ### Installing Node.js on Windows

-It is highly recommended that you install the [Chocalety package manager](https://chocolatey.org/) before installing Node.js on Windows.
-After Cholatey is installed, make sure to check the 'Automatically install the necessary tools' checkbox when prompted during the Node.js installation.
+It is highly recommended that you install the [Chocolatey package manager](https://chocolatey.org/) before installing Node.js on Windows.
+After Chocolatey is installed, make sure to check the 'Automatically install the necessary tools' checkbox when prompted during the Node.js installation.
 These tools are needed to build some ShinKGS dependencies.

 ### Vercel is not recognized